Coping With Bad Weather

 Further information and help

-Hopefully we’ve covered the main weather related issues and in particular put your mind at rest that rain need not be a problem.
-But if you have any questions about the weather or anything else relating to your fireworks then by all means ask in our Fireworks Forum (see below).
+Hopefully I’ve covered the main weather related issues and in particular put your mind at rest that rain need not be a problem.
+But if you have any questions about the weather or anything else relating to your fireworks then by all means ask in my Fireworks Forum (see below).